A Psalm for the Wild-Built

 This is exactly what I needed to read at this point in my life.
 It's so beautiful, and I cried my way through the entire second half.
 Perhaps it isn't anything groundbreaking, but it has the same "vibes" as a Studio Ghibli film or the video game, Celeste.
 It's no wonder that this book is so loved.

-reviewed A Psalm for the Wild-Built by Becky Chambers (Monk and Robot, #1)
+a publié une critique de A Psalm for the Wild-Built par Becky Chambers

 So much beauty and hope in so few pages